grille guard vs bull bar

 There is a lot of protection to consider, there is the grille guard, bull bar, brush guard, ranch hand, and deer.

-They have similarities but they are not the same.
+They have similarities, but they are not the same.
 They serve as protection for a four-wheel drive.

-A four-wheel drive is also referred to as 4×4 or 4WD.
+A four-wheel drive is also referred to as a 4×4 or 4WD.
 A 4WD is a two-axle vehicle capable of allowing torque to all of the wheels concurrently.

 Bull Bar vs Brush Guard